 \section{Abstract}

-Mass measurements of the $^{69}$As, $^{70,71}$Se and $^{71}$Br isotopes, produced via fragmentation of a $^{124}$Xe primary beam at the FRS at GSI, have been performed with the multiple-reflection time-of-flight mass spectrometer (MR-TOF-MS) of the FRS Ion Catcher with an unprecedented mass resolving power of almost 1,000,000.
-For the $^{69}$As isotope, this is the first direct mass measurement.
+Mass measurements of the nuclides $^{69}$As, $^{70,71}$Se and $^{71}$Br, produced via fragmentation of a $^{124}$Xe primary beam at the FRS at GSI, have been performed with the multiple-reflection time-of-flight mass spectrometer (MR-TOF-MS) of the FRS Ion Catcher with an unprecedented mass resolving power of almost 1,000,000.
+Such high resolving power is the only way to achieve accurate results and resolve overlapping peaks of short-lived exotic nuclei, whose total number of accumulated events is always limited.
+For the nuclide $^{69}$As, this is the first direct mass measurement.
 A mass uncertainty of 22 keV was achieved with only 10 events.
-For the $^{70}$Se isotope, a mass uncertainty of 2.6 keV was obtained, corresponding to a relative accuracy of $\delta$m/m = 4.0$\times 10^{-8}$, with less than 500 events.
-The masses of the $^{71}$Se and $^{71}$Br isotopes have been measured with an uncertainty of 23 and 16 keV, respectively.
-Our results for the $^{70,71}$Se and $^{71}$Br isotopes are in good agreement with the 2016 Atomic Mass Evaluation, and our result for the $^{69}$As isotope resolves the discrepancy between the previous indirect measurements.
-We measured also the mass of the molecule $^{14}$N$^{15}$N$^{40}$Ar (A=69) with a relative accuracy of $\delta$m/m = 1.7$\times 10^{-8}$, the highest yet achieved with a MR-TOF-MS. Our results show that the measured restrengthening of the proton-neutron interaction ($\delta$V$_{pn}$) for odd-odd nuclei along the N=Z line above Z=29 (recently extended to Z=37) is hardly evident at the N-Z=2 line, and not evident at the N-Z=4 line.
-Nevertheless, detailed structure of $\delta$V$_{pn}$ along the N-Z=2 and N-Z=4 lines, confirmed by our mass measurements, may provide a hint regarding the ongoing $\approx$500 keV discrepancy in the mass value of the $^{70}$Br isotope, which prevents including it in the world average of ${Ft}$-value for superallowed 0$^+\rightarrow$ 0$^+$ $\beta$ decays.
-The reported work sets the stage for mass measurements with the FRS Ion Catcher of nuclei at and beyond the N=Z line in the same region of the nuclear chart, including the $^{70}$Br isotope.
+For the nuclide $^{70}$Se, a mass uncertainty of 2.6 keV was obtained, corresponding to a relative accuracy of $\delta m/m$ = 4.0$\times 10^{-8}$, with less than 500 events.
+The masses of the nuclides $^{71}$Se and $^{71}$Br have been measured with an uncertainty of 23 and 16 keV, respectively.
+Our results for the nuclides $^{70,71}$Se and $^{71}$Br are in good agreement with the 2016 Atomic Mass Evaluation, and our result for the nuclide $^{69}$As resolves the discrepancy between the previous indirect measurements.
+We measured also the mass of the molecule $^{14}$N$^{15}$N$^{40}$Ar (A=69) with a relative accuracy of $\delta m/m$ = 1.7$\times 10^{-8}$, the highest yet achieved with an MR-TOF-MS. Our results show that the measured restrengthening of the proton-neutron interaction ($\delta$V$_{pn}$) for odd-odd nuclei along the N=Z line above Z=29 (recently extended to Z=37) is hardly evident at the N-Z=2 line, and not evident at the N-Z=4 line.
+Nevertheless, detailed structure of $\delta$V$_{pn}$ along the N-Z=2 and N-Z=4 lines, confirmed by our mass measurements, may provide a hint regarding the ongoing $\approx$500 keV discrepancy in the mass value of the nuclide $^{70}$Br, which prevents including it in the world average of ${Ft}$-value for superallowed 0$^+\rightarrow$ 0$^+$ $\beta$ decays.
+The reported work sets the stage for mass measurements with the FRS Ion Catcher of nuclei at and beyond the N=Z line in the same region of the nuclear chart, including the nuclide $^{70}$Br.